 Aspirants of Government exams are advised to read the article on phrase and clause difference carefully as English is a part of the syllabus of most of the government examinations.

-Both clause and phrase are a part of a sentence but different from each other, and this article will explain the phrase vs clause in detail.
+Both clause and phrase are a part of a sentence but are different from each other, and this article will explain the phrase vs clause in detail.

 What is a Phrase?